lukas362/Lukas-website/README.md

 - Draggable modals (touch/mouse support)
 - Sound effects
 - Favicon
+- LocalStorage (to inform the user for the best experience of the website they should acces it though a desktop)

 ## 📋 Programs used to achive this
 I used Html, Css and JavaScript to make my webbsite.
 I've also used favicon.io (for my favicon) and howlerjs.com (for the sounds on the webbsite).